juandarr/dotfiles/README.md

 If needed, give execution permissions to such file with `sudo chmod +x get_plugins.sh`.
 The names of the main plugin files (extension `.zsh`) should match the ones defined inside `.zshrc`.

+### Alacritty
+After cloning the repo to the user folder and installing Alacritty you will be able to use the terminal with most of the defined custom settings.
+To get the custom theme (`catpuccin` is my current choice), run the `bash` file in `.config/alacritty/get_addons.sh`.
+If needed, give execution to such file with `sudo chmod +x file_path`.